mana/manasource-doc/server_features.md

 layout: wiki
 ---
 {% include toc.md %}
-The the Mana server has the following features and capabilities:
+The Mana server has the following features and capabilities:

 #  General
  * Consists entirely of free, open source software (GPL v2)